juntao/arenztopia/content/news/Issue 13.md

 ## Arts
 by Owen Miyazoi

 Famous and eccentric artist, jeweler, and fashion designer Vladmir Mons'czye announced a new fashion campaign called the FashionBag Foundation on Tuesday.
 The foundation hopes to raise awareness of child blindness by hiring models to put bags over their heads, and then going to fashion shows.
 "This, is the epitome, of fashion", Mr. Mons'czye said in his announcement.
-The movement has drawn acclaim from prominent fashion designers throughout Arenztopia, and has also drawn positive feedback from abroad.
+The movement has already drawn acclaim from prominent fashion designers throughout Arenztopia, and has also drawn positive feedback from abroad.

 ## Weather
 by Mezoir Logan